Welcome to Anytune on Android! We hope Anytune will help you learn, transcribe and practice your favourite songs faster and easier.

 Projects save all your data including settings, marks and notes and the location of the audio file or stream.

-Create a project by playing an audio file from your device or by streaming a song from Apple Music or Spotify.
+Create a "project" by playing an audio file from your device or by streaming a song from Apple Music or Spotify.

 When browsing song sources (Device, Apple Music, Spotify) you will see the Project icon beside songs that are already in a project.